23 Traditional Irish Foods to Eat on St. Patrick's Day

 19. Bread Pudding

 This comforting dessert is a traditional Irish food that turns the flavor up to ten!
 Cubes of brioche are soaked in a creamy, eggy custard that can be spiked with Irish whiskey, seasoned with nutmeg and peppered with raisins.
 It’s so many tastes and textures in one place, it’s practically a St. Patrick’s Day celebration all by itself!
+We're pretty partial to topping our bread pudding with this ultra-decadent bourbon sauce.

 20. Cured Salmon